jethomas2020/D3-Challenge/README.md

 Add tooltips to our circles and displayed each tooltip with the data that the user has selected.

-Used the d3-tip.js plugin developed by Justin Palmer - that was already included this plugin in the project directory.
+Used the d3-tip.js plugin developed by Justin Palmer - already included this plugin in the project directory.